bradenr402/connect_four/README.md

-# connect_four
+# Project: Connect Four

-TDD Connect Four game for The Odin Project.
+This is my solution for the Project: Connect Four in The Odin Project’s Ruby Course.
+Find it at https://www.theodinproject.com/lessons/ruby-connect-four.